-Take a more detailed look at these three mergers as well as gain some further expert insight into the merger process by viewing our Roundtable Talk, “Every Merger is Unique” with General Counsel Rod Boutin, JD, and Assistant General Counsel, Ericka Langone, JD.
+Take a more detailed look at these three mergers as well as gain some further expert insight into the merger process by viewing our Roundtable Talk, “Every Merger is Unique” with experts Rod Boutin, JD, and Ericka Langone, JD.
 You can watch the full discussion here.

 FP Transitions has developed a unique approach to helping advisors explore a merger opportunity as part of their enterprise growth solutions.
 Merger development is part of our Enterprise Consulting suite which helps unique businesses like yours focus building efforts and create a sustainable and valuable business.

 To learn more, please read our white paper, Mergers: A Focus on the “M” in M&A.